stanford-cs149/cs149gpt/README.md

 Note that the memory usage value will not change even if you allocate more intermediate variables then we give you.
 This memory usage is only profiled from the variables passed in as arguments.
 For each Parts (1-4), we provide you with the minimum amount of variables to produce the correct result. **You can also assume that all the temporary intermediate tensors that we have passed in are initialized to contain zeros.** We do this because we want you to see how the memory usage goes down as operations get fused and there will be writeup questions based on these memory values.
 Adding any more high memory data structures will most likely only hurt your performance, but you are welcome to try adding additional variables in your `module.cpp` file and you will not be penalized.

+You should be sure to test that your function works for different values of N, as this is how we will be grading you on correctness.
+We have provided a command line argument that works as so:

+    python3 gpt149.py part1 -N <val>

 If you have implemented your attention layer, you can also see the DNN use your attention layer to generate text, optionally changing the model to `shakes256`, `shakes1024`, or `shakes2048` if you wish to output more text:

     python3 gpt149.py part1 --inference -m shakes128

 Note that you will not be autograded on inference, and this is purely for fun.
+Please also note that the models `shakes1024` and `shakes2048` will not work with the softmax we describe in this writeup due to overflow errors.
+If you wish to have them work, you must implement the "safe" softmax described in class.
+This is completely optional as we will always make sure to give you nice values when grading.
 Parts 1-3 all follow the same grading procedure listed here in this section.

 ### What to submit